DataDog/pupernetes/README.md

 You can use it to validate a software dependence on Kubernetes itself or just to run some classic app workflows with [argo](https://github.com/argoproj/argo)

-Our main use-case is the end to end testing pipeline of the [datadog-agent](https://github.com/DataDog/datadog-agent)
+Our main use case is the end to end testing pipeline of the [datadog-agent](https://github.com/DataDog/datadog-agent)

 [![asciicast](https://asciinema.org/a/5fvTb9iEcvwO3EhqOSmDMIT9O.png)](https://asciinema.org/a/5fvTb9iEcvwO3EhqOSmDMIT9O)